apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 Decorators
 ----------
-DAG authors can use decorators to author DAGs using the :doc:`TaskFlow <core-concepts/taskflow>` concept.
+Dag authors can use decorators to author DAGs using the :doc:`TaskFlow <core-concepts/taskflow>` concept.
 All Decorators derive from :class:`~airflow.decorators.base.TaskDecorator`.

 Airflow has a set of Decorators that are considered public.
 You are free to extend their functionality